-Morphisms, exactness: the general framework of axiomatic (co)homology
+5.4 Morphisms, exactness: the general framework of axiomatic (co)homology

 In Cartan's 1950/51 introductory seminar talk, the definition of a sheaf of K-modules on a topological space is followed by the definitions of a sub-sheaf and a quotient sheaf.
-The notion of sheaf homomorphism is then defined, and it is remarked that such a homomorphism induces a K-module homomorphism between modules of sections over an open subset X: "This defined $\Gamma(F,X)$ as a functor of the sheaf F^{n+22} .
-The definitions of kernel-sheaf and image-sheaf associated to a sheaf homomorphism are then given, which allows for the definition of the sheaf-theoretic notion of an exact sequence.
-Starting from a short exact sequence $0 \rightarrow F' \rightarrow F \rightarrow F'' \rightarrow 0$, is exact (that stems trivially from the definitions).
-But, in general, homomorphism $\Gamma(F,X) \rightarrow \Gamma(F^{\prime\prime},X)$ is not onto, in spite of the fact that $F \rightarrow F^{\prime\prime}$ is onto.
-We will take up that issue again later.123
+The notion of sheaf homomorphism is then defined, and it is remarked that such a homomorphism induces a K-module homomorphism between modules of sections over an open subset X: "This defined $\Gamma(F, X)$ as a functor of the sheaf $F^{}$ .\text{122} The definitions of kernel-sheaf and image-sheaf associated with a sheaf homomorphism are then given, which allow for the definition of the sheaf-theoretic notion of an exact sequence, starting from a short exact sequence $0 \to F' \to F \to F'' \to 0$ , is exact (that stems trivially from the definitions).
+But, in general, homomorphism $\Gamma(F, X) \to \Gamma(F'', X)$ is not onto, in spite of the fact that $F \to F''$ is onto.
+We will take up that issue again later.
+123